kirjavascript/quine-howto/README.md

 #### more string encoding

-We can also just encode the whole string.
+Continuing with the data transform idea, we can also just encode the whole string.
 PHP has some built in base64 stuff we can use;

 ```php
 <?php $data = ""; echo '<?php $data = "'.$data.'"' .base64_decode($data);